Panelbase - Project Terms & Conditions of Business

 15. All documents and electronic media including questionnaires, card, tapes, disks etc. on which the data is recorded is and shall remain, the property of Panelbase.

-16. Ownership of the Project will not pass to the Client until Panelbase has received payment in full in accordance with clause 17, of all sums due to it in respect of all and any invoices issued to the Client and no part of the Project will be delivered to the Client until the Initial Invoice has been received by Panelbase (in cash or cleared funds).
+16. Ownership of the Project will not pass to the Client until Panelbase has received payment in full in accordance with clause 17, of all sums due to it in respect of all and any invoices issued to the Client and no part of the Project will be delivered to the Client until the payment of Initial Invoice has been received by Panelbase (in cash or cleared funds).

 Fees & Invoicing